-v.
+vi.
 Derecognition of financial assets

-The financial assets are de-recognised from the balance sheet when the rights to receive cash flows from the financial assets have expired, or have been transferred and the Company has transferred substantially all risks and rewards of ownership.
-The resultant impact of derecognition is recognised in the statement of profit and loss.
+The financial assets are de-recognised from the statement of financial position when the rights to receive cash flows from the financial assets have expired, or have been transferred and the Company has transferred substantially all risks and rewards of ownership.
+The resultant impact of derecognition is recognised in the statement of profit or loss.